When and why was Summit Assistance Dogs founded?

 How long does it take to train a Summit assistance dog?

 Dogs are typically in training for two years, first with their volunteer puppy raisers, then with Summit’s staff trainers for final training and placement.
 Some of our dogs, including those taken from shelters, spend time in our Prison Partnership Training Program, where they receive training in basic obedience and skills.

 How much does it cost to train a dog?

-The average cost of acquiring, raising and training a service dog for about two years and providing lifetime follow-up care to our clients is approximately $25,000.
+The average cost of acquiring, raising and training a service dog for about two years and providing lifetime follow-up care to our clients is more than $25,000.
 This includes the cost of dogs we bring into the program, but who are not able to complete our training program for health or behavioral reasons.

 What happens to the dogs that cannot complete Summit's training program?

 Summit is totally committed to finding every dog the right “forever” home.
 Some of our career-changed dogs may go on to other careers such as law enforcement or search and rescue.
 Some are available for adoption to loving homes as pets.
 An adoption fee is charged according to the breed of dog and the level of training it has.